Part 1 – Understanding the Xamarin Mobile Platform

 Developing iOS applications requires a Mac computer, running macOS.
 You can also use Visual Studio to write and deploy iOS applications with Xamarin in Visual Studio.
 However, a Mac is still needed for build and licensing purposes.

-Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xamarin's iOS Designer in either IDE.
+Code is written with the Visual Studio IDE and screen layouts can be built programmatically or edited with Xcode on a Mac.

 Refer to the Xamarin.iOS Installation Guide for detailed instructions on getting set up.

 Android application development requires the Java and Android SDKs to be installed.
-These provide the compiler, emulator and other tools required for building, deployment and testing.
-Java, Google’s Android SDK and Xamarin’s tools can all be installed and run on the following configurations:
+The SDKs provide the compiler, emulator, and other tools required for building, deployment, and testing.
+Java, Google’s Android SDK and Xamarin’s tools can all be installed and run on Windows and macOS.
+The following configurations are recommended:

 Creating the User Interface (UI)